 On the first trip to the truck, George pulled out his phone from its holder on the dash.
 It lit up when it recognized his thumbprint and George’s smile grew broader as he recognized the no-signal icon appear on the top of screen.
 No signal meant no chips and more importantly, no tracking.

 Over the next eighteen months, George improved the house, laid in a garden, shot and stored enough meat or caught and cured enough fish to last two years.
 And he generally woke up with a smile.
-His blood pressure dropped twenty points and after one dizzy spell when it dropped too low, he stopped taking his medications all together.
+His blood pressure dropped twenty points and after one dizzy spell when it dropped too low, he stopped taking his medications.

 His cell phone started chirping.
 He kept the battery charged because he liked using it as a convenient memory reminder system.
 His paper notebook had long-ago been filled and burned as fire starting kindling and the phone was a simple solution.

 He swore a string of words that would have had a sailor blushing, whipped the phone across the room to shatter on the old, black, cast-iron cookstove.